gaurabkcutk/readthedocs/docs/source/multiple-experiment.rst

 Atmosphere componenet graph
 ----------------

-This graph shows the time distribution of the atmosphere component process time distribution.
+This graph shows the time distribution of the atmosphere component process.
 Following process time are displayed in the graph

 .. table::